amadeuchacar/amadeuchacar/README.md

 💻 **Junior Data Engineer**, currently working with GCP tools

-📒 Bachelor's degree in Computer Engineering from the Fluminense Federal Institute of Education, Science and Technology
+📒 Postgraduate Degree in Data Engineering from PUC Minas and Bachelor's degree in Computer Engineering from the Fluminense Federal Institute of Education, Science and Technology

 💓 **Python & SQL**